Trinity College of Florida

 Trinity College of Florida is a private interdenominational evangelical Bible college in Trinity, Florida.
 It was founded in 1932.

 History

-The institution was founded as Florida Bible Institute in 1932, in Temple Terrace by Dr. William T. Watson, an evangelical tent preacher from North Carolina and pastor of a large Christian and Missionary Alliance church in St. Petersburg.
+The institution was founded as Florida Bible Institute in 1932, in Temple Terrace by William T. Watson, an evangelical tent preacher from North Carolina and pastor of a large Christian and Missionary Alliance church in St. Petersburg.
 The name was changed to Trinity College of Florida in 1947.

 Accreditation

 The college was accredited by the Commission on Accreditation of the Association for Biblical Higher Education in 1996 and maintains this accreditation today.

 Athletics

-Trinity College of Florida's athletic program consists of four sports teams: men's basketball, men's soccer, women's basketball, and women's volleyball.
-All four participate in the NCCAA Division II.
+Trinity College of Florida's athletic program consists of five sports teams: men's basketball, men's soccer, women's soccer, women's basketball, and women's volleyball.
+All four participate in the USCAA Division II.

-"The Trinity College men's basketball program took first place in the Bible College National Invitational Tournament in 2016."
+The Trinity College men's basketball program took first place in the Bible College National Invitational Tournament in 2016.

+On July 19, 2024, Trinity became one of the newest nine member schools to join the United States Collegiate Athletic Association (USCAA), effective beginning the 2024–25 school year.